 Divol is a director at Wolverine Worldwide and currently sits on the board of the Global Fund for Women.
 She holds an M.B.A. from Insead, and an M.S. from École Polytechnique in Paris.

-Fran Rosch is the leader of Symantec’s Norton Business Unit, which includes sales, operations, engineering, product management, marketing and support for the company’s Norton-branded products for consumers and small businesses
+Fran Rosch is the leader of Symantec's Consumer Business, which includes sales, operations, engineering, product management, marketing and support for the company's Norton and LifeLock-branded products for consumers and small businesses.

 Previously, as head of the User Protection and Productivity (UP&P) team, Rosch led the product management, development, and support teams as they worked to deliver products and services that make it simple for Symantec's customers to be protected and productive across all of their devices.
 Before transitioning to UP&P, Rosch was vice president of Identity and Authentication Services, responsible for business strategy, product management and development, customer authentication, and infrastructure operations for Symantec's Trust Services SSL and User Authentication solutions.